Curriculum Detail

 • Advanced Ceramics

 This year-long course will build upon the knowledge and skills gained in Ceramics I. Students will continue developing wheel throwing, trimming, finishing, and glazing skills.
-Class exercises and projects will demand that students explore solutions to more complicated and challenging visual problems.
-Students will demonstrate different glazing techniques to achieve the desired appearance and aesthetics to express their creativity.
+Class exercises and projects demand that students explore solutions to more complicated and challenging visual problems.
+Students demonstrate different glazing techniques to achieve the desired appearance and aesthetics to express their creativity.
 Students are encouraged to develop creative thinking, personal expression, and skills to create quality work.

 Prerequisite: Ceramics I

-• Junior Portfolio*
+• Honors Portfolio

 Requires Department Chair Approval